aenoboa1/DE_Zoomcamp_Capstone/README.md

 ## Data Pipeline

-The data is obtained with the `GCS_BQ_DAG` dag which makes use of the SODA API, with this API we can obtain the records of crimes by month and year,
+The data is obtained with the `GCS_BQ_DAG` dag which makes use of the SODA API, with this API we can obtain the records of crimes by month and year.